TiagoSilvaPereira/vemto-template-engine/readme.md

 SilverB can be used for any dynamic text generation and accepts all Javascript syntaxes inside your special tags.

+## License

+SilverB is dual-license:

+- FREE for non-commercial use
+- PAID for commercial use

+Please see the [License File](LICENSE.md) and e-mail me at <contact@vemto.app> if you want to buy a license for commercial usage.

+You can see the prices for commercial usage [here](prices.md).

 ## Installation

 To use SilverB in your own project, install it using npm: